blawson69/PurseStrings/README.md

 ### Characters as Merchants
 If you wish to use a character as a Merchant (as in previous versions of PurseStrings), you must make the Merchant token the *default token* for the character.
 There are two ways to ensure the Merchant's Inventory remains up-to-date on the character:
-- If the Merchant token's name is the same as the character's name, the default token will be updated whenever inventory changes.
+- If the Merchant token's name is the same as the character's name, the default token will automatically be updated whenever inventory changes.
 - If the names do not match, you will need to update the default token manually using the [`--update-merchant` command](#--update-merchant) **before** removing the token from the VTT.

 ## Syntax